merivale/victor/README.md

 Needless to say, the order in which the `NEGATIVE` and `EXTENDED` elaborations is applied has a notable semantic effect.
 But it has no grammatical effect: the output sentence is the same either way.

 The very same ambiguity arises through the interaction of the `NEGATIVE` elaboration with the `SCATTERED` elaboration, though typically the `NEGATIVE SCATTERED` interpretation will seem more natural than the `SCATTERED NEGATIVE`, because it may often be hard to make sense of an occasion on which something *didn't* happen.
-English speakers will likely read `"Grannie didn't fall down fifteen times"` as a precusor to saying, for example, that she took only *fourteen* tumbles that day.
+English speakers will likely read `"Grannie didn't fall down fifteen times"` as a precusor to saying, for example, that she took only *fourteen* tumbles.
 Suppose, however, that she went for a walk last Thursday, faltering fifteen times but always remaining on her feet.
 Then one would have a natural use for the `PAST SCATTERED NEGATIVE` as well as the more common `PAST NEGATIVE SCATTERED`.

 ### 5.6.
 INDIRECT, ENUMERATED, and AMASSED Messages